 Information about how to log into this training will emailed to you prior to the start of the training.

 Will the session be recorded?
 Because of the highly interactive nature of this training, which will include ongoing conversation via chat and polls, it will not be recorded.

 Can registrations be shared?
 To achieve the best possible learning outcomes during this training, each participant needs to have their own connection to the virtual classroom, which means registrations can't be shared.
 Participants will be actively engaging with the trainer via chat and polls, and thus each needs to have their own keyboard, computer, and connection to the training.

 Aileen Kasper is an entrepreneurial, donor-centric strategist with more than two decades of experience increasing revenue, engaging stakeholders, and furthering organizational missions.
 Aileen’s previous philanthropic portfolio includes Mayo Clinic, the Women’s Foundation of Minnesota, and various Twin Cities nonprofits, as well as political and foundation engagement.
 Aileen helped co-found the Latino Economic Development Center and also the New World School of the Arts Alumni Foundation in her hometown of Miami.
 She has also helped build diversity, equity, and inclusion initiatives at various institutions.

 Aileen received her B.A. from Oberlin College; M.B.A. from Augsburg University; Oberlin College Community Action Fellowship; Mayo Clinic Bronze Quality Fellowship; Metro State University Community Development Careership; and Hispanics in Philanthropy Next Generation Philanthropy Fellowship.
-Aileen is the director of development and communications for Genesys Works Twin Cities and serves on the board of the Association of Fundraising Professionals Minnesota Chapter and the Latino Economic Development Center.
+Aileen is senior director of individual giving and events at Lutheran Social Service of Minnesota and serves on the board of the Association of Fundraising Professionals Minnesota Chapter and the Latino Economic Development Center.